nileswyles/c-cpp-sandbox/lib/parser/README.md

         - performance
         - simplicity
         - strictness
-2. Generalize create and use abstractions only as much as it doesn't affect performance.
+2. Generalize, create and use abstractions only as much as it doesn't affect performance.
-3. Be aware non-strict to strict might be part of the process. #pro-upgrades.
+3. Simplfy the problem.
+Be aware that non-strict to strict might be part of the process. #pro-upgrades.